openHABian - Hassle-free openHAB Setup

 openHABian aims to provide a self-configuring Linux system setup specific to the needs of every openHAB user.
 To that end, the project provides two things:

-- Complete SD-card images pre-configured with openHAB and many other openHAB- and Hardware-specific preparations for the Raspberry Pi and the Pine A64
+- Complete SD-card images pre-configured with openHAB and many other openHAB- and Hardware-specific preparations for the Raspberry Pi

 - The openHABian Configuration Tool to set up and configure openHAB and many related things on any Debian/Ubuntu based system